 MUSC 149.
 Ensemble.
+Each 0-1 hr.

 Choral and instrumental ensemble opportunities are open to all members of the College, with or without credit.
 Some require an audition to participate.
 Rehearsal schedules vary.
 A maximum of eight ensemble credits may count toward graduation for all students.